sktzofrenic/printmechecks/readme.md

 ![PMV](https://drx-danwins.us-east-1.linodeobjects.com/drx-danwins/pmc_51525a39.png)

+# What is this?
+Print Me Checks is an open source check printing tool that runs on the web.

 # Goal
 The purpose of this project is to provide a free, locally run alternative to check printing tools that exist on the internet.
 Some of these tools charge $1.25 or more to print a check.
 This is silly as this project was literally